SkyKings-Guild/Guides/guides/mining.md

 get into equipment later.

 Some of the best ways of grinding HOTM XP in increasing XP rate/hour are:
-1. Crystal Hollows Commisions (No Nucleus runs inculuded)
+1. Crystal Hollows Commissions (No Nucleus runs inculuded)
-2. Dwarven Commisions
+2. Dwarven Commissions
-3. Crystal Hollows Commision ( with Nucleus runs )
+3. Crystal Hollows Commissions (with Nucleus runs)

-As you can tell doing nucleus runs while doing crystal hollows commisions is the current best way to earn HOTM xp in game right now.
+As you can tell doing nucleus runs while doing crystal hollows commissions is the current best way to earn HOTM xp in game right now.

-To set up a lobby for crystal hollows commisions, you should do the following things:
+To set up a lobby for crystal hollows commissions, you should do the following things:
 1. Try to select a low day counter lobby to eliminate the chances of getting lobby closed
 2. Use wishing commpass in all regions to check whether the concerned structure is generated or not, sometimes important structures fail to generate.